ralic/gnu_woodchuck/doc/woodchuck.rst

 If it turns out there are too many packages, just register those for which prefetching makes sense.
-But, always report the number of actually downloaded packages when calling *org.woochuck.stream.UpdateStatus*.
+But, always report the number of actually transferred packages when calling *org.woochuck.stream.UpdateStatus*.

 Weather